adamenagy/mfgdm-api-tutorial/Async Operations/index.md

 ## Thumbnail

 When using the Model Derivative API to get back a thumbail for a model, that can only be done at file level.
-In the case of MFGDM API we can do that for subcomponents as well
+In the case of MFG DM API we can do that for subcomponents as well.

 ```js
 query GetComponentVersion($componentVersionId: ID!) {